BOBANOVIORGANI/solaron-0bab6/content/pages/solarpower-p1.md

       and plug in with a wired dock.
 It has a 100% efficiency rating to guarantee a secure and reliable charge.
-And because it is a PowerBank, you can charge the SolarPower P1 and charge your phone simultaneously for up to six devices at a time.
+And because it is a PowerBank, you can charge the SolarPower P1 and charge your phone simultaneously for up to three devices at a time.
+His 5000mAh battery is enough to charge your smartphone at least one times.
 “Life on the go is always a challenge''.
       For some, it’s being able to charge devices fast.
 For others it's something second.

       Don’t be put in the dark just because you ran out of battery.
 Now you can